cs4241-21a/a3-persistence/README.markdown

 4. serve-favicon: Serves favicon.
 5. Cors: Allows cross-origin requests.
 ## Technical Achievements
-- **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
+- **Tech Achievement 1**: I used BCrypt to encrypt user passwords to store them into the database instead of plaintext.
+- **Tech Achievement 2**: I setup custom routes for MongoDB and used Mongoose to create "schemas" to facilitate proper data entry.
+-

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...